gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 demo.launch()
 ```

-The `MultimodalTextbox` returns a dictionary of the form `{"text": "user input", "file": FileData}`.
-The FileData object contains the file name, file type, and file data.
-You can access the file path using the `file.path` attribute of the FileData object.
+When `multimodal=True`, the first parameter of your function should receives a dictionary consisting of the submitted text and uploaded files that looks like this: `{"text": "user input", "file": ["file_path1", "file_path2", ...]}`.

 ## Additional Inputs